Arpit3839/remarkable-kale-f5eae/content/pages/index.md

   - type: hero_section
     title: Learn and grow with MentorPad
     subtitle: >-
-      We transforms mentorship by helping mentors and mentees to connect, collaborate and learn together.
+      We transforms mentorship by helping mentors and mentees connect, collaborate and learn together.
     actions:
       - label: Register Now